-When a device driver starts, it must access VC2.MAP in order to be able to communicate with other device drivers and the CIM Manager.
-This file must either be located on a central file server on the LAN or a copy of it must exist on each Station Manager PC.
-On each Station Manager PC the file path to VC2.MAP is contained in the parameter variable CimMapPath in the [Networking] section of the INI file for this station.
+When a device driver starts, it must access MAP.INI in order to be able to communicate with other device drivers and the CIM Manager.
+On each Station Manager PC the file path to MAP.INI is contained in the parameter variable CimMapPath in the [Networking] section of the INI file for this station.